 Let’s talk about my favorite nut for people with CKD: Macadamia Nuts!
-Nuts are one of my favorite snack foods because of how portable they are – they won’t get squished in your purse or lunch bag, they require no refrigeration, and they are delicious!
+Nuts are one of my favorite snack foods because of how portable they are — they won’t get squished in your purse or lunch bag, they require no refrigeration, and they’re delicious!
 On top of all that, most nuts are super kidney-friendly.
-Read on to learn about the nutrition of macadamia nuts for people with chronic kidney disease.

 This post may contain affiliate links through which we may earn a small commission to help keep this website free.